syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information interactively from the user.
 A [PDF document](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfDocument.html) can contain any number of fields appearing in any combination of pages, all of that make a single, globally interactive form spanning the entire document.

-Essential PDF allows you to create and manipulate existing form in PDF document.
+.NET Core PDF library allows you to create and manipulate existing form in PDF document.
 To work with existing form documents, the following namespaces are required.

 1. Syncfusion.Pdf
 2. Syncfusion.Pdf.Parsing